Public Holidays in Germany 2026 – National, State & Christian Holidays

 Notes & Observations

-- Buß- und Bettag is only a public holiday in Saxony nowadays.
+- Buß- und Bettag is only a public holiday in Saxony.

 Frequently Asked Questions (FAQs)

-Which holiday is observed nationwide only by federal law?
+Which holiday is observed nationwide by federal law?

-Is Reformation Day a holiday in all of Germany?
+Is Reformation Day a holiday everywhere in Germany?

-No. Reformation Day (October 31) is observed in many states but not all.
-Some states instead observe All Saints’ Day.
+No. Reformation Day is observed in many northern and eastern states, while others observe All Saints’ Day instead.

-Buß- und Bettag (Day of Repentance & Prayer) is a Protestant holiday and is currently a public holiday only in Saxony.
+Buß- und Bettag (Day of Repentance & Prayer) is a Protestant observance and is a public holiday only in Saxony.

 Conclusion